Get out! Have fun! Enjoy the best New Jersey Fall Activities

 Bring your phones or cameras fully charged because you won’t be able to resist taking lots of pictures.

-Not even the rain, nor the closed windows could keep us from getting great pictures from our delightful experience at the Six Flags Great Adventure drive thru safari when we visited last weekend.
-The safari is still available daily through September 28, 2020.
-After that it will be open during select weekends (Fridays-Sundays) and possibly holidays until November 1.
+Not even the rain, nor the closed windows could keep us from getting great pictures from our delightful experience at the Six Flags Great Adventure drive-thru safari when we visited.
+The safari hours are subject to change.
+Check their calendar for the most accurate and up to date schedule!